rbind/cheap_shots/content/classes/NRES803/computer-setup.md

 Download and install the [R base system](http://cran.rstudio.com/).
 I recommend you use the [Rstudio Desktop system](http://www.rstudio.com/products/rstudio/download/) to work with the base system.
 When installing you can accept all the default options.

 You should also install package `tidyverse`.
 I am providing all the data and some code for the course in a source package `NRES803` which you can download from the files link in Canvas.
+[Here is a video](https://youtu.be/Ks3qOWSQ_eo) showing you how to install packages.

 ### Getting help